taynotfound/discord-js-datamine/README.md

 ## How To Use?
 1) Clone the Repo
 2) Rename `.env.example` to `.env`
-3) Insert bot token, github username, and password into `.env`
+3) Insert bot token, https://statcord.com api key (if needed), github username, and password into `.env`
 4) Rename `commits.example.json` to `commits.json`
 5) Rename `datamine.example.json` to `datamine.json`
 6) Rename `config.example.json` to `config.json`